Community Makes The Difference

 We also tell corny jokes and people actually laugh.

-There’s a lot of authenticity here.
-This authenticity, and this overall sense of caring I think is doing great things for the people we are working with.
+There’s a lot of authenticities here.
+This authenticity and this overall sense of caring I think are doing great things for the people we are working with.

 Find a Community that Feels Like Home

-I don’t have a unique recipe for community, nor does anyone else.
-I’ve seen this with other gym such as Mark Fisher Fitness, Cressey Sports Performance or Scollo Strength and Performance where my brother works.
+I don’t have a unique recipe for the community, nor does anyone else.
+I’ve seen this with another gym such as Mark Fisher Fitness, Cressey Sports Performance, or Scollo Strength and Performance where my brother works.